 How do I know what scales I can use on a chord progression?

 Your first step should always be figuring out the key of the song.
-You can do this by looking at the key signature on the staff, if you have the sheet music.
+You can do this by looking at the key signature on the staff, if you have the sheet music (if you don’t, check out our guide on finding the key of a song).
 The sharps or flats there will indicate what key you’re in.
 Check the Circle of Fifths if you need to double check how many accidentals each key has.

 Then, you can use the notes of the corresponding major or minor scale to compose melodies on top of that harmony, and improvise.
 This is a very simple approach meant for beginner players.
 As you deepen your understanding of harmony, you will be able to use a wider variety of scales throughout a song.